Dylan-Grove/form-monkey/README.md

 ### Using Configuration Files

-You can specify a custom configuration file:
+You can specify a custom configuration file in the container (If none is provided, it will use the default):

 ```bash
 python main.py --config my_config.json --mode submit